Forethought-Technologies/solve-android/README.md

 ## Basic Usage

-1. Inside your Android Application class , add the following lines to the onCreate() method:
+1. Inside the Android Application class, add the following lines to the onCreate() method:

    ```java
    // Java